Svtter/Editor/README.md

-This is a Editor write by C#;
+> This is a Editor write by C sharp
-like notepad
+  >like notepad